- The nutrition content of my recipe is too high?

 I cannot find a recipe on the Recipes Listing screen?

-If you cannot find a recipe on the Recipe Listing screen, ensure the Display Options do not have a setting (My Recipes Only, Corporate Recipes Only, or Hide Prepared Foods) that is filtering out recipes.
-Ideally, clear all Display Option filters so that any recipe is displayed.
+If you cannot find a recipe on the Recipes Listing screen, ensure the filter settings are not preventing the recipe from being displayed (e.g., My Recipes Only, Hide Prepared Foods).
+Ideally, clear all filters so that any recipe is displayed.

-If you still cannot find the recipe on the Recipe Listing screen, you have the following options:
+If you still cannot find the recipe on the Recipes Listing screen, you have the following options:

 - You can make a copy of an existing recipe and use that copy as a base to modify as needed.
 See Making a Copy of a Master Recipe or Making a Copy of a "My Recipe" Recipe.